STRATA: A Name-and-Geography Race Inference Model for Fair Lending and Housing Equity Applications: Existing Research: A Survey of Race and Ethnicity Imputation Methods

 \subsection{Introduction}

 When self-reported race and ethnicity data are missing, analysts use predictive models to impute an individual's race/ethnicity based on proxies like name and location.
 Traditional methods rely on Bayesian probability using surnames and geographies, while newer approaches use machine learning (ML) on names (including neural networks) and hybrid ensembles.
-This report compares key models: Bayesian Improved Surname Geocoding (BISG), its extension with first name, BIFSG, LSTM-based neural networks (including an SSA-developed LSTM+Geo), and ensemble methods (e.g. Argyle \& Barber BIFSG post filtering with random forest \citep{Argyle2023} and similar SSA hybrid models \citep{SSA2023Report}).
-We examine each method's performance, required data, strengths, and limitations, drawing on literature and SSA validation results.
+This report compares key models: BISG, BIFSG, LSTM-based neural networks (including an LSTM+Geo precursor to STRATA developed by the authors), and ensemble methods (e.g.\ Argyle \& Barber BIFSG post-filtering with random forest \citep{Argyle2023} and related hybrid models combining proxy outputs with tree-based post-filters).
+We examine each method's performance, required data, strengths, and limitations, drawing on the published literature and the authors' own validation experience.

-After years working on datasets at the Social Security Administration (SSA), we will make this section more detailed to share our learning and observations on the methods used and developed by the authors.
-All have their uses alone or together depending on the problem and resources.
+Drawing on the authors' work on race and ethnicity prediction at the Social Security Administration (SSA), this section documents our observations on the methods used and developed.
+Each has its uses, alone or in combination, depending on the problem and available resources.
 Once geolocated information is added to models, prediction quality improves, but care has to be taken with the False Positive Rate (FPR) caused by data imbalance: minimizing errors favors the majority class.
-We tried numerous schemes inside and outside the SSA including SMOTE and manual minority population magnifications but did not see improvement beyond a name plus geolocated information predictions fed into a boosted decision tree filter.
+We tried numerous schemes including SMOTE and manual minority population magnifications but did not see improvement beyond a name plus geolocated information predictions fed into a boosted decision tree filter.
 We implemented all via our pipeline process described in the Data section.
-We used these schemes with voter and SSA beneficiary data and used voter data-based models on SSA data and SSA data-based models on voter data.
-At the high level of overall accuracy measures, there is a few percent difference based on the data used but the overall driver of relative performance was the chosen process for fitting.